 It was hard choosing an island to visit during our short four day stay in tropical North Queensland.
 Really hard.

-Wanting to make the most of our time there, we booked on the first transfer of the day at 8am which meant another early wakeup call.
+Wanting to make the most of our time on Fitzroy Island, we booked on the first transfer of the day at 8am which meant another early wakeup call.

-Only 45 minutes away by fast catamaran, the island felt worlds away from the crowds of the Cairns Esplanade.
+Only 45 minutes away by fast catamaran, Fitzroy Island felt worlds away from the crowds of the Cairns Esplanade.
 The island rose above us in its jungled glory and the murky waters of the harbour lightened in colour and clarity as we zipped closer to our destination.

 Disembarking from the ferry it felt like we were back in Fiji.
 Crystal clear water and impossibly lush tropical jungle welcomed us to our island home for the next 40 hours.
 Schools of colourful fish swam close to the surface as we walked along the wooden pier.
 A stretch of white coral beach spread to the left and right of us with only a handful of people refreshing themselves in the calm waters.